Londoners vow to defend themselves against rioters

-LONDON From shopkeepers and middle-class writers to Sikh communities and right-wing soccer "fans," Londoners are ready to take action to protect their homes and businesses from rioting.
+LONDON From shopkeepers and middle-class writers to Sikh communities and right-wing football "fans," Londoners are ready to take action to protect their homes and businesses from rioting.

 After four nights of violence, many are saying enough is enough and they will stop the looters themselves if the authorities cannot.